top of page

 Since our visit coincided with low tide, we were able to safely walk out along the rocks for some close up views inside the dramatic canyon-like opening where waves crash against the odd, jagged rock formations.

-Here's a close-up of one of the arches inside what is essentially an oceanic canyon hiding at the tip of Cape Kiwanda.
+Here is a detailed view of one of the arches within what is essentially an oceanic canyon located at the tip of Cape Kiwanda.
 I wonder how long before these arches lose their battle against the pounding waves and crumble adding even more rubble to the canyon.

 Haystack Rock off Cape Kiwanda